 Please contact us with any questions.

-UNBF Libraries Borrowing Policy governs the borrowing of materials from the Harriet Irving Library, the Engineering and Computer Science Library and the Science and Forestry Library by UNB/STU students, faculty, and staff.
-UNBF Libraries aims to ensure: basic fairness to all borrowers, facilitation of research, and efficient use of library resources.
+UNB Libraries Fredericton Borrowing Policy governs the borrowing of materials from the Harriet Irving Library, the Engineering & Computer Science Library, and the Science & Forestry Library.
+This policy attempts to balance three goals: basic fairness to all borrowers, facilitation of research, and efficient use of library resources.

 Borrowers are responsible for returning materials on time and in good condition.
 Any damage, including the use of highlighters, may cause an item to be declared lost and corresponding charges will apply.